matine/spiral-workshop/readme.md

 [HTML attributes explained](https://www.w3schools.com/html/html_attributes.asp)

+HTML elements are represented by tags in the HTML for example a body tag will wrap the entire page and starts like this `<body>` and ends with this `</body>`.

+Attributes are additional information given to a HTML element and they start with the attribute name eg `src` (source of the image) and an equals sign `=` and `""` which contains the path to where the image is located.

 The HTML elements we are using in this template are:

 * `<body>`...`</body>` - A body tag wraps the page content (only ever one on a page)